Abhinickz/learn_rust/notes_rust.md

 #	Arrays in Rust are different from arrays in some other languages like perl.
 #	Arrays in Rust have a fixed length: once declared, they cannot grow or shrink in size.

-#	Arrays are useful when you want your data allocated on the stack rather than the heap
+#	Arrays are useful when you want your data allocated on the stack rather than the heap (perfomance gain.)

 #	Array elements access:
 let first  = a[0];
 let second = a[1];

 let index   = 10;
 let element = a[index];	// Invalid Memory Access not allowed.
 Runtime error
 Runtime: ERROR: thread '<main>' panicked at 'index out of bounds: the len is 5 but the index is 10'

 #	Functions:
-#	Rust code uses snake case as the conventional style for function and variable names.
+#	Rust code uses snake case (variable_name) as the conventional style for function and variable names.

 #	Function Parameters:
 another_function(5, 6);
-fn another_function(x: i32, y: i32) {
+fn another_function(x: i32, y: i32) {	// x type signed interger 32.

 #	In function signatures, you must declare the type of each parameter.